Fire-Rated Garage Doors: Construction Requirements

 Fire service access doors: Some fire departments specify fire-rated doors for apparatus bay access.
 These assemblies may have a conflicting requirement — they must be operable rapidly for emergency egress but close automatically in a fire.
 Jurisdictions resolve this through dual-interlock fail-safe openers coordinated with the building's fire alarm system.

-For directory listings of contractors qualified to install and certify fire-rated door assemblies, the Garage Door Listings section organizes providers by service category and geographic area.
+For provider network providers of contractors qualified to install and certify fire-rated door assemblies, the Garage Door Providers section organizes providers by service category and geographic area.

 Decision boundaries